 |passport valid for 6 more months|

 |spend the night(s) on the ship|

 |remain under the supervision of an authorised guide while ashore|

 Passengers on alternative tours are sometimes compelled to wait until all other passengers have disembarked first.
 These cruise lines should be avoided if you intend to book a tour privately.
 A search of on-line cruise notice boards, like Cruise Critic or Trip Advisor, will show you who are currently doing this.

-Some tour guides let members of their group off the leash to walk around by themselves for a while.
-The group travels together to a drop-off point and the guide picks up the members later at an agreed time and place, not far away.
-Although this is not for everyone, it is a wonderful escape for visitors with a sense of adventure.
+In 2011, a few cruise ships were offering tours where group members were let off the leash for a free period of walking around.
+The guide took them to the drop-off point and picked them up later at an agreed time and place, not far away.
+Although not for everyone, this is a wonderful escape for visitors with a sense of adventure.

-Technically this is in breach of Russia's visa waiver scheme, as the wanderers have no supervisor and no visa papers.
-However, ferry passengers have long been breaking the law in this way (see below) with no repercussions.
+Technically this was in breach of Russia's visa waiver scheme, as the wanderers had no supervisor and no visa papers.
+However, ferry passengers have been breaking the law in this way (see below) since April 2010, with no repercussions.

 If you find yourself on a tour like this, make sure that your guide issues you with a slip of paper, explaining why you are temporarily unaccompanied, that you can show if you are stopped.
 Most guides do this automatically.

-Some guides have even been issuing slips of paper marked "Visa".
-They are not visas, of course.
-The only way to get a real visa is to apply to a Russian embassy or consulate before you leave home.
+Some guides have even been issuing slips of paper marked "Visa", although they are not visas, of course.
+The way to get a real visa is to apply to a Russian embassy or consulate before you leave home.
 But you will need a real visa only if you don't want to use the services of a guide at all.

 Beware of googling for information about Russian visas.
 Most web pages on the subject are not official, despite their appearance.
 They are trying to sell visa-application services, and rarely make it clear when you do not need them.
 It is much better to contact your own foreign ministry or your nearest Russian consulate directly.